WebStew/sucCSS/README.md

 Mixins stolen from : http://designshack.net/articles/css/10-less-css-examples-you-should-steal-for-your-projects/

-There is an optional repsonsive CSS grid thrown in however this is still very much a work in progress.
+There is an optional repsonsive CSS grid thrown in, still a work in progress but stands up pretty well to the current CSS within the sucCSS project.
 Just remove the @import 'layout.less'; line within main.less to roll with your own / favourite grid setup.